Josh-E-S/pexip-infinity-gcp-terraform/README.md

-# This project is for community use.
-This is not an official Pexip repo.

 # Pexip Infinity Terraform Module for Google Cloud Platform (GCP)

 A Terraform module for deploying Pexip Infinity conferencing platform on Google Cloud.
 This module handles the infrastructure setup including networking configuration, compute instances, images, and firewall rules.

+Note: This module is for community use and not maintained by Pexip.

 ## Overview